Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 Injection:Additional contraindications:

-• Circulatory collapse/severe Hypotension or severe heart conditions
+• Circulatory collapse/severe hypotension (low blood pressure) or severe heart conditions.

 Warnings and precautions